Good to know

-The cruiser is probably the type of longboard that first pops into mind when thinking about longboards in general.
-Cruiser boards are lively to ride and as the name implies, they are suitable for cruising around.
-With cruising longboards you typically push the board or pump your way through the landscape.
+The cruiser is probably the type of longboard that first pops into mind when thinking about longboards in general, especially a pintail longboard.
+Cruisers are lively to ride and as the name implies, they are suitable for cruising around.
+With cruiser longboards, you typically push the board or pump your way through the landscape.
 They are also great as a transportation device getting you from A to B.